Urban air mobility: Operations

 All VTOL and eVTOL aircraft that carry persons or property for hire must be flown by an appropriately certificated operator.
 Joby applied for a FAA Part 135 certificate to operate their own aircraft for UAM projects.
 Lilium partnered with Luxaviation to operate eVTOL jets in Europe.

 Pilots

 Pilots need to be certified to operate an eVTOL and remote eVTOLs.
-Pilots can obtain a Commercial Pilot License (CPL(H)) or an Air Transport Pilot License (ATPL(H)) for manned craft.
+Pilots can obtain a commercial pilot license (CPL(H)) or an air transport pilot license (ATPL(H)) for manned craft.
 CAE is developing training programs utilizing data analytics with complex simulators.
 CAE and BETA partnered to offer eVTOL pilot and maintenance technician training for ALIA eVTOLs.
 CAE and Volocopter partnered to develop a pilot training program for Volocopter eVTOLs.

 Mechanics

-Mechanics also need to be certified, but as this is an emerging industry there are not yet regulations in place to do so for the relevant aircraft and technologies.
+Mechanics also need to be certified, but as this is an emerging industry, there are not yet regulations in place to do so for the relevant aircraft and technologies.

+Innovation and development

+Despite their potential advantages, urban air mobility has several current limitations.
+The development and certification of eVTOLs is complex and requires significant investment.
+Additionally, there are technical challenges related to battery technology, flight safety and noise reduction.
+Ensuring the reliability and safety of urban air taxis in various operating conditions is critical.
+Urban air taxis have limited range and payload capacity compared to traditional aircraft, primarily due to battery constraints.
+The infrastructure required for urban air taxi operations, such as vertiports and charging stations, is in the early stages of development as of early 2025.
+Regulatory frameworks and air traffic management systems need to be established to support the safe integration of urban air taxis into the existing airspace.

+A report published by WIPO in 2025 show a recent but steady increase of patents publication in Urban air mobility.The scientific community has shown an increasing interest in urban air taxis, as evidenced by the growing number of publications on the topic, with a significant surge starting around 2017.
+Research focuses on improving eVTOL technology, assessing environmental impacts and enhancing the safety and efficiency of urban air mobility.
+In 2023, the United States leads with a significant number of publications, followed by Germany, South Korea, China, the United Kingdom, Italy, France, the Netherlands, Canada, and India.

+Besides, patenting activity in the field of urban air mobility has picked up speed significantly over the last 10 years.
+The number of global patent family publications has jumped from 67 in 2014 to 379 in 2023.
+The key patentees are Textron, Beta Technologies and Boeing.

 Applications

 Applications include commute, law enforcement, air medical, fire, private security, and military.